OctopusDeploy/blog/blog/2019-11/using-template-files-in-kubernetes/index.md

 The second tool is called [umoci](https://umo.ci/).
 We’ll use `umoci` to unpack the file downloaded by `skopeo`, allowing us access to the final directory structure created by all the individual layers in a Docker image.

 While both these tools are open source, getting binary builds can be challenging.
-For this exercise, I am using a SUSE Linux Enterprise VM as an [Octopus worker](https://octopus.com/docs/infrastructure/workers).
+For this exercise, I am using a SUSE Linux VM (i.e. SUSE Linux Enterprise Server) as an [Octopus worker](https://octopus.com/docs/infrastructure/workers).
 SUSE created `umoci` and provides [binary downloads from the GitHub releases page](https://github.com/openSUSE/umoci/releases), while the standard SUSE package repositories contain a build of `skopeo`, which means we don’t have to go through the pain of trying to build these tools ourselves.

 ## Downloading and extracting the Docker image